 Your Roku device might face audio issues at times.
 When you are playing any video, you might not be able to hear the audio.
-To fix the audio problem, you can make use of the troubleshooting instructions stated here.
+To fix the Roku Audio Problems, you can make use of the troubleshooting instructions stated here.

 ROKU 2 AUDIO PROBLEMS